 It’s no surprise that driving under the influence will leave a minor without a license as even adults convicted of this crime are subject to license suspensions.
 What does surprise some people though is that someone under 21 can lose their license for a year if they have any trace of alcohol above 0.01% in their system as part of the state’s zero tolerance law.
 A minor can even lose their driver’s license for a year if they are caught biking or boating under the influence.
 Driving, boating or biking under the influence of marijuana or other drugs will result in the same penalty.

 Even more surprising, even being busted with alcohol in public can result in a one year license suspension under the state’s minor in possession law.
 The same goes for buying alcohol, being drunk in public, or possessing marijuana.
-It’s important to remember that it is possible to fight these charges, but you must refrain from telling the police anything that could hurt your case later, which is why you should never talk to the police without your San Diego juvenile license defense attorney present.
+It’s important to remember that it is possible to fight these charges, but you must refrain from telling the police anything that could hurt your case later, which is why you should never talk to the police without your attorney present.

-Other crimes that leave teens without licenses include joyriding, being habitually truant or vandalizing property.
+Other crimes that leave teens without the ability to drive include joyriding, being habitually truant or vandalizing property.
 Minors can also face delays in the age they can obtain their license if they are caught driving without a license.
 In fact, while lost driving privileges are listed as a standard penalty for minors who have violated these laws, judges in the juvenile court system have a lot of leeway when sentencing minors and can institute license suspensions for most of the crimes that are frequently committed by juveniles.
-Because this court operates so differently than the standard criminal court system, it is critical teens who have been charged with crimes only work with a San Diego criminal attorney with experience helping minors protect their driving privileges.
+Because this court operates so differently than the standard criminal court system, it is critical teens who have been charged with crimes only work with a lawyer with experience helping minors protect their driving privileges.

 Image by qimono